 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-The curriculum prepares students for employment and provides a solid platform for students who wish to attend graduate school.
-The skills and concepts are preparation for careers with:
+The curriculum prepares students with skills and concepts for employment and provides a solid platform for students who wish to attend graduate school.
+Graduates are preparated for careers with: